yeeet0421/DB_Final/README.md

 <br />
 1. Start up your database first

-2. Open hw3_backend folder in terminal and run:
+2. Open hw3_backend folder in terminal and run the code to create needed files.
+This process may take 5-10 min.
+Please change \<keyword> to the keyword you would like to search (on YouTube).
 ```
 python3 download_comments.py <keyword>
 ```
-to create needed files.
-This process may take 5-10 min.
-Please change \<keyword> to the keyword you would like to search (on YouTube).

-3. Open hw3_frontend folder in terminal and run:
+3. Open hw3_frontend folder in terminal and run the code to run the frontend application.
 ```
 rails s
 ```

-to run the frontend application.
+4. Open this site on Google Chrome to demo the application.

-4. Open
 ```
 localhost:3000
 ```
-on Google Chrome to demo the application

 ## Function
 ### Comment Map